MRIresearch/NeuroPipelines/containers/nklab-neurotools-v0.4/README.md

 * FSL 5.0.6 for HCP Processing
 * The Duke Resting State fMRI pipeline is also included.
 * MRtrix 3.0.0 RC 3
-* latest Freesurfer development version (/opt/freesurfer-dev)
+* latest Freesurfer development version will be included(/opt/freesurfer-dev)
 * Stable freesurver 6.0 with applied patch (/opt/freesurfer) see notes: https://surfer.nmr.mgh.harvard.edu/fswiki/BrainVolStatsFixed
 * The freesurfer version 5.3.0 used for HCP processing (/opt/freesurfer-HCP)
 * HCP Workbench (wbview and wbcommand) v1.3.2